-- The Panel must have regard to the existing Tasmanian standards; - The Panel must consider the costs and benefits of any changes; - The Panel must consider the size and characteristics of the Tasmanian power system; - The standards may differ from the mainland standards; and - The standards must be less stringent for islands in Tasmania (clause 9.49.4).
+- the Panel must have regard to the existing Tasmanian standards; - the Panel must consider the costs and benefits of any changes; - the Panel must consider the size and characteristics of the Tasmanian power system; - the standards may differ from the mainland standards; and - the standards must be less stringent for islands in Tasmania (cl.
+9.49.4).